PM Modi, British counterpart Sunak review bilateral strategic ties | Law-Order

 PM Modi, British counterpart Sunak review bilateral strategic ties

-Prime Minister Narendra Modi on Sunday held productive talks with his British counterpart Rishi Sunak during which they reviewed bilateral strategic partnership, including progress in India-UK FTA negotiations.
+Prime Minister Narendra Modi on Sunday said he held a very fruitful meeting with his British counterpart Rishi Sunak during which they reviewed bilateral strategic partnership, including progress in the India-UK FTA negotiations.

 The two leaders also agreed to deepen bilateral cooperation across a wide range of areas such as trade and investment and science and technology.